jeffaburke/brother-printer-ctf/README.md

 4. **Access the deployed portal:**
    - Navigate to `http://<ctf-box-ip>`
+   - Use the System Diagnostics tool in Settings to exploit RCE
-   - Find the flag in Settings (no login required by default)
+   - Execute commands to discover the hidden flag (no login required by default)
    - Optional: Login for admin access to change settings

 ## 🏗️ Architecture